The Seven Chakras

 The Sacral Chakra

-Location: Lower abdomen, a two inches below the navel
+Location: Lower abdomen, a few inches below the navel

 Role: The center of emotions, sexuality, sensation, pleasure and desires.The Sacral Chakra stimulates creative energy and is connected to issues of control, blame, and guilt.